felixm-lb/pov_templates/aws/functionality/README.md

 - Run: `terraform apply`
 - Type: `yes`
 - Watch all your resources deploy and track it inside the AWS console

+> **_NOTE:_** This will take about 45 mins, so grab a coffee or tea!
+If it fails, check out the error message and try to run `terraform apply` again.
+Sometimes it works the second or third time.

 ### CleanMeUp
 When you're done, follow the below steps to delete all your resources: